- Helpful Tips

 For detailed information about accessibility please see our Access page.

-Disabled pupil rates are available for all school students with physical or emotional disabilities, are the subjects of SEND statements or EHCPs, or can provide other evidence of specific needs.
+Free adult carer places at a 1:1 for all school students with physical or emotional disabilities, are the subjects of SEND statements or EHCPs, or can provide other evidence of specific needs.
 You may be asked for proof at entrance.
 A letter on school letterhead is acceptable proof.
 Please see our school admission prices for more details.

 We have a number of resources designed to help you plan your visit and enjoying your day including a downloadable visual social story (click to open in a new window), and accessibility map (click to open in a new window).